NLeSC/collab-demos/summerinthecity/README.md

 # scientifically interesting aspects

 - high-resolution modeling provides street-level forecast
-- comparing high-resolution weather model of urban environment to traditional weather model results shows structural differences.
+- comparing high-resolution weather model of urban environments to traditional weather forecasts shows structural differences (for example with respect to temperature).
 Finding the mechanisms that explain such structural differences will lead to better understanding of weather in urban environments.